Stella Bowen: World War II – war artist

 The Second World War brought a new chapter in Bowen's career.
-In 1944, she was appointed an official war artist by the Australian War Memorial.
-Theaden Brocklebank, a producer with the Pacific service of the BBC and wife of William Keith Hancock, had arranged for Stella Bowen to record regular talks for Australian audiences about her wartime experiences.
+In 1944, she was the second woman appointed an official war artist by the Australian War Memorial.
+Theaden Brocklebank, a producer with the Pacific service of the BBC and wife of Keith Hancock, had arranged for Stella Bowen to record regular talks for Australian audiences about her wartime experiences.
 These talks provided Bowen with additional income during a difficult time and they resulted in the offer of the position of war artist.